MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Additional Material for Analysis

 \subsection{Evolution of Retrieval-Augmented Generation (RAG) Approaches}

 Table~\ref{tab:rag_evolution} summarizes the distribution of different retrieval-augmented generation (RAG) configurations over the studied timeframes.
-It should be noted that we are using the distinguishing factors for RAG approaches as proposed in the survey by \citet{Gao2023RetrievalAugmentedGF}, and we used Gemini-2.5-Flash to categorize a RAG approach based on these dimensions.
+It should be noted that we are using the distinguishing factors for RAG approaches as proposed in the survey by \citet{Gao2023RetrievalAugmentedGF}.

 We can observe a clear trend that follows the expansion of data sources within the sector: the documents from which retrieval occurs are becoming increasingly longer, and the landscape of modalities is growing more diverse.
-In particular, there's been an increased use of structured data sources such as tables and databases.
-As RAG (Retrieval Augmented Generation) tasks become more complex and refined, the model is asked to retrieve more and more information, which is then incorporated into the prompt.
+In particular, there has been an increased use of structured data sources such as tables and databases.
+As RAG tasks become more complex and refined, the model is asked to retrieve more and more information, which is then incorporated into the prompt.
 This testifies to the progressive transformation of information extraction tasks into retrieval tasks.